kylemcdonald/ofxBvh/readme.md

 ## Modifying matrices and raw data

-Motion data in a BVH files is a list of real numbers (`double` precision). ofxBvh converts this into local and global matrices like this.
+Motion data in a BVH files is a list of real numbers (`double` precision). ofxBvh converts this into local and global matrices.
 If you manually modify the `ofxBvhJoint::localMat`, you should call `ofxBvh::read()` then `ofxBvh::update()` to keep everything in sync.
 If you manually modify `ofxBvhJoint::raw` data, you should call `ofxBvh::readJointsRaw()` then `ofxBvh::update()` to keep everything in sync.

 Converting from a file all the way to matrices happens like this: